It is important to always know in what phase the price is at a certain moment.

 Once that High/Low has been taken out, many traders will believe the trend is changing since Price created a new HH or new LL, when all it is, is a stop hunt.
 So, they will attempt to trade in the wrong direction and get stopped out.

 For Variation 2, it’s pretty much the same as I explained earlier.
-Price will engineer liquidity and that liquidity will have Buy/Sell Stops resting above/below it, this is the area annotated in red.
+Price will engineer liquidity and that liquidity will have Buy/Sell Stops resting above/below it; this is the area annotated in red.
 The market will then tap into that HTF POI and then reverse, leaving them in loss.

-Those unaware of where Price is coming from will attempt to continue trading in the direction it has been creating the liquidity in, and it will take out those traders stop losses.
-So once again they take out both sides of the market before going in their intended direction
+Those unaware of where Price is coming from will attempt to continue trading in the direction it has been creating the liquidity in, and it will take out those traders’ stop losses.
+So once again they take out both sides of the market before going in their intended direction.

-Bearish Trap Type 2 (V1 Bullish Trap Type 2 (V1)
+Bearish Trap Type 2 (V1)

-Bearish Trap Type 2 (V1 Bullish Trap Type 2 (V1
+Bullish Trap Type 2 (V1)

-Bearish Trap Type 2 (V2) Bullish Trap Type 2 (V2)
+Bearish Trap Type 2 (V2)

-Depending on what TF you on, choose a POI in a higher TF.
+Rule 1: A High Probability POI must be selected from the Higher Timeframes.
+Depending on what TF you’re on, choose a POI in a higher TF.

-Rule 3 : A High Probability POI must be unmitigated.
+Rule 3: A High Probability POI must be unmitigated.

-Rule 4 : A High Probability POI is the closest POI to the liquidity.
+Rule 4: A High Probability POI is the closest POI to the liquidity.
 In the topic of Liquidity, you can see how quickly they can cause those manipulations, so it’s most likely they will be very quick to reverse.
 So, if your POI is not the closest one, it’s likely you will miss the move.

-POI mitigated & unmitigated: This is one of the rules for valid POIs.
+This is one of the rules for valid POIs.
 IT MUST NOT HAVE BEEN MITIGATED FOR A POI TO BE VALID.
 The more times an OB is tested means that there are no more “SM” orders within that POI, and the more likely it is that it will be invalidated.

 ICT Course